addy-ai/langdrive/docs_backup/gettingStarted.md

 ### Step 3: Connecting Your Data to Your LLM

-To connect data to your LLM tool, we will need to create a new YAML entry `train:`.
+To connect data to your LLM tool, we will need to create a new YAML entry `train`.

-Here we specify specific the specific data we want to train on.
+Here we set the labels of data we want to train on.
 In the case of a CSV, a most simple example, we can use the `path` value to specify it's location.

 If the csv has an 'input' and 'output' column, all you need to do is specify the path.

 langdrive.yaml

     train:
-      path: ../shared.csv               - Default Path for Input and Output
+      path: ../shared.csv

 But just in case, you can set the columns too.

     train:
-      path: ../shared.csv                - Default Path for Input and Output
+      path: ../shared.csv
       inputValue: inputColumnName        - Attribute to extract from path
       outpuValue: outputColumnName